Proposed Model for Jakarta's Adaptation Strategy Towards a Global City from a Water Resilience Perspective

 Abstract

-Purpose: This study proposes a theoretical model to analyse water resilience as part of Jakarta's adaptation strategy towards becoming a resilient and sustainable global city, focusing on three aspects: water governance vulnerability, city resilience status, and adaptation strategy effectiveness.
+Purpose: This study proposes a theoretical model to analyse water resilience as part of Jakarta's adaptation strategy towards becoming a resilient and sustainable global city, focusing on three aspects: water governance vulnerability, city resilience status, and adaptation strategy as the main policy response.

-Findings: The proposed model connects three elements: water governance vulnerability as the independent variable, city resilience as the mediator variable, and adaptation strategy as the dependent variable.
-It is anticipated that it will be shown in the analysis that stronger resilience provides mediation in the negative influence of vulnerability on adaptation effectiveness.
+Findings: The proposed model connects three elements: water governance vulnerability as the independent variable, city resilience status as the mediator variable, and adaptation strategy as the dependent variable.
+The model suggests that higher water governance vulnerability may weaken city resilience, while stronger city resilience may support more effective adaptation strategies through infrastructure improvement, institutional strengthening, stakeholder collaboration, and community participation.

 Originality/Value: This theoretical model represents both the concept of water security and global city theory, which is embedded in its strategic framework with the Asta Gatra idea.
-It is also conceptually and policy relevant for other large cities in developing countries facing similar challenges.
+It is also conceptually and policy relevant for other large cities in developing countries facing similar challenges in water governance, urban resilience, and urbanisation pressure.

 Article Details